SamuraiYamma/ftp_project/README.md

   * STORE [filename]
   * QUIT

-Entering: HELP, help, -h, h or ? will bring up a help screen.
+Entering: HELP will bring up a help screen.
 The command
   >QUIT
   is available in both programs to close the connection.

+help, -h, h or ? are no longer avaialble help commands in this version.